 Stressful jobs usually involve making decisions regarding other people’s well-being and safety, following tight deadlines, and navigating delicate situations.
 They span various fields, from healthcare and emergency services to social work.

-Given the nature of such careers, individuals in these roles often face both emotional and physical strain.
+Individuals in these roles often face both emotional and physical strain.
 Needless to say, this makes stress management essential for long-term success and well-being.

 In this article, we’ll list the most stressful jobs in the world, highlighting the unique challenges and demands of each profession.
 Additionally, we’ll offer a few helpful tips on how to deal with the pressure they entail.
 Let’s begin!